MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging

 \subsection{Comparison Study Results}

-To further assess its performance, MCR-VQGAN was compared against established generative models: cGAN, WGAN-GP, CycleGAN, and standard VQGAN.
+To evaluate its performance, MCR-VQGAN was compared against several established generative models: cGAN, WGAN-GP, CycleGAN, and the standard VQGAN.
 As summarized in Table~\ref{tab:comparison}, MCR-VQGAN consistently outperformed all baselines in every metric.
-In particular, MCR-VQGAN surpassed the strongest baseline, WGAN-GP, achieved an MSE of 0.0067, a PSNR of 24.00 dB, and an SSIM of 0.8906.
-Our proposed MCR-VQGAN surpassed this, reducing the MSE by 16.4$\%$ (to 0.0056), improving the PSNR to 24.39 dB, and increasing the SSIM to 0.9000, highlighting a significant advance in synthesis quality.
+In particular, MCR-VQGAN surpassed the strongest baseline, WGAN-GP (MSE: 0.0067, PSNR: 29.94 dB, SSIM: 0.9179), by achieving a 16.4\% reduction in MSE (0.0056) and superior structural fidelity (PSNR: 30.65 dB and SSIM: 0.9263).
 This quantitative superiority is visually substantiated in Fig.~\ref{fig:baseline_comp}.
-The zoomed-in patches reveal that MCR-VQGAN produces sharper, more anatomically similar details.
-Furthermore, the difference maps show that MCR-VQGAN generates synthetic tau PET images with significantly lower residual error across the brain compared to all baseline models.
+The magnified patches revealed that MCR-VQGAN produced sharper and more anatomically faithful details, while the absolute difference maps demonstrated significantly lower residual errors across the entire brain compared to all baseline architectures.

-In addition, synthesis performance was analyzed across diagnostic groups (CN, MCI, and AD) to assess the model's robustness to pathology.
-As shown in Table~\ref{tab:cog_comparison}, synthesis fidelity was inversely correlated with disease severity: CN subjects achieved the highest fidelity across all quantitative metrics, MCI subjects showed intermediate performance, and AD subjects exhibited the lowest performance.
-This trend is illustrated in Fig.~\ref{fig:group_comp}, suggesting that the structural and pathological alterations associated with AD increased the challenge for cross-modality synthesis, necessitating further investigation into pathological feature preservation.
+Furthermore, synthesis performance was stratified across diagnostic groups (CN, MCI, and AD) to assess the model's robustness to pathology.
+As shown in Table~\ref{tab:cog_comparison}, synthesis fidelity was inversely correlated with disease severity: CN subjects achieved the highest fidelity, followed by MCI, while AD subjects exhibited the lowest performance.
+This trend, illustrated in Fig.~\ref{fig:group_comp}, suggests that the advanced structural and pathological alterations associated with AD present an increased challenge for cross-modality synthesis, necessitating further investigation into pathological feature preservation.